-Område til havvind og tilhørende Area for offshore wind power and associated infrastruktur infrastructure EØZ grænse EEZ boundary 4.
-Process for the strategic environmental assessment of the Plan for Programme North Sea Energy Island The draft Plan for Programme North Sea Energy Island is subject to environmental assessment requirements, in line with Section 8(1) of the Danish Environmental Assessment Act.
-This means that the plan must be environmentally assessed (a strategic environmental assessment - SEA) and an environmental report must be prepared, to be published together with the proposed Plan for Programme North Sea Energy Island.
+Figure 1 Areas in the North Sea designated for the Plan for Programme North Sea Energy Island2.
+4. Process for the strategic environmental assessment of the Plan for Programme North Sea Energy Island The Plan for Programme North Sea Energy Island is subject to environmental assessment requirements, in line with Section 8(1) of the Danish Environmental Assessment Act.3 This means that the plan must be environmentally assessed and an environmental report must be prepared, to be published together with the draft Plan for Programme North Sea Energy Island.
 The SEA process consists of the following steps: